-We each have two number 15 chromosomes, one inherited from our mother (M.) and one inherited from our father (P, paternal).
-The Angelman syndrome gene (UBE3A) is located at chromosome 15, band q12, as depicted.
+Humans have two number 15 chromosomes.
+One is inherited from our mother (M.) and one is inherited from our father (P, paternal).
+The Angelman syndrome gene (UBE3A) is located at chromosome 15, band q12 (see the image).
 In the brain, the Angelman gene is primarily expressed from the maternally inherited chromosome 15.
 The diagrams below illustrate the four known genetic mechanisms that cause Angelman syndrome.

 Chromosome Deletion – 68%

 This is a large chromosome deletion that removes region 15q12 and its surrounding area from the maternally derived chromosome.
 It is the most common mechanism and occurs in 68% of all individuals with the syndrome.
 Because the UBE3A gene has been removed, there is deficient expression of it in the brain; Angelman syndrome results.